widmogrod/mkunion/README.md

 What is offers?
 - Visitor interface with appropriate methods added to each union type
 - Default implementation of Visitor that simplifies work with unions
-- Reducer that can do recursive traversal (depth and breathe first) & default implementation of Reducer, fantastic for traversing ASTs
+- Reducer that can do recursive traversal (depth and breadth first) & default implementation of Reducer, fantastic for traversing ASTs

 Have fun!
 I hope you will find it useful.